TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2026.6.11.594 (11 June, 2026)
 ### Changes
 * Significantly reduced report generation time — account and slippage reports that previously took over 2 minutes now complete in under 1 second in most cases.
+* Added support for saving the generated SQLite database to any configured output path to Migration tool.
+This removes the need for manual file copying and provides clearer validation for invalid or missing paths.

 ## Version 2026.6.9.523 (9 June, 2026)
 ### Changes